Geezer Butler: Style and legacy

 Butler with Black Sabbath in 1983.

 Butler learned guitar as a teenager on an old acoustic that had only two strings.
 He could not afford the new strings needed to play chords, so he taught himself to play melody lines on the two strings.
 He says that due to this limitation he developed a "very strange style" which would later serve him well when he switched to bass guitar after forming Black Sabbath.
 Later, his older brother Jimmy gave him a brand new Rosetti acoustic guitar that cost him two weeks salary, an act of kindness that Butler says changed his life forever.
 With a proper instrument, Butler learned chords from the Bert Weedon book Play in a Day and saved enough money for a new Höfner Colorama electric guitar and Bird Golden Eagle amplifier.
 Soon after, he joined his first band.

 Butler is noted for his melodic playing, and as being one of the first bassists to use a wah pedal and to down-tune his instrument (from the standard E-A-D-G to the lower C#-F#-B-E), as exemplified on Black Sabbath's Master of Reality album, to match Iommi who had started tuning his guitar to C# (a minor third down).
 During the band's Ozzy Osbourne era, Butler wrote most of the band's lyrics, drawing heavily upon his fascination with religion, science-fiction, fantasy and horror, and musings on the darker side of human nature that posed a constant threat of global annihilation.

+In the earlier years of Black Sabbath, Butler would play fingerstyle over the neck of the bass, near the 14th fret, plucking very hard, producing his signature sharp and biting sound.
+Butler also resorted to using a pick at times when his fingers blistered from his aggressive playing style.